Abdul Karim Zaidan: Early life

 Born in 1917, Abdul Karim Zaidan studied the Qur'an in his youth under several Islamic scholars with teaching qualifications.
 At adulthood he served as a teacher and later a principal in several schools and universities throughout the city of Baghdad.
 Zaidan later graduated from the Cairo University in the 1960s with a master's degree and a doctorate.

 Political career

 Zaidan served as the Minister Of State For Waqf Affairs in 1968 from 17 to 30 July.
 He was then succeeded in this role by Hamad Ali Ahmad al-Karbala'i.
 He also served as a head chairman for the Muslim Brotherhood in Iraq until the mid-1990s.

 Books

 One of Zaidan's most prominent works is his al-Mufassal fi 'Ahkam al-Mar'ah wa Bayt al-Muslim fi al-Shari'at al-Islamiyyah, an eleven-volume treatise about Women in Islam and the rulings regarding family issues.
-In 1994, the book won the Book of the Year World Award from Iran.